-- Decisions regarding Caution or Probation are communicated to the student in writing by the Associate Dean for Academic Assessment. - Actions of Probation are communicated to the Registrar and Student Affairs by the Associate Dean for Academic Assessment. - Students may be required to meet with the appropriate Student Success Committee or the Academic Progress Committee to discuss their Caution or Probation status. - Students have the option to request a meeting with the appropriate Student Success Committee or the Academic Progress Committee to discuss their Caution or Probation status.
+- Decisions regarding Caution are communicated to the student in writing by the Associate Dean for Academic Assessment, the Chair of the D1/D2 Student Success Committee (SSC), or the Chair of the D3/D4 SSC. - Decisions regarding Probation are communicated to the student in writing by the Associate Dean for Academic Assessment. - Actions of Probation are communicated to the Enrollment Services and Student Affairs by the Associate Dean for Academic Assessment. - Students may be required to meet with the APC and/or appropriate Student Success Committee to discuss their Caution or Probation status. - Students have the option to request a meeting with the APC to discuss a recommendation to repeat one or more semesters or dismissal from the DMD program. - Decisions regarding Dismissal are communicated to the student in writing by the Dean.